 Steps to making three Shelves

-- Cut six pieces of wood to your desired length (We made them to fit from door opening moulding to the wall.
+- Cut six pieces of wood to your desired length (We made them fit from the door opening molding to the wall.

-- At the center of each hole, using a small drill bit, drill one hole as the starter hole.
+- Using a small drill bit, drill one hole at the center of each hole as the starter hole.
 Then drill each hole using the 1 1/2″ drill bit (again, the smaller hole was just the starter hole).

 - Patch and sand all six boards.

-- Check to see of the test tube fits in the hole.
+- Check to see if the glass tube vases fit in the holes.
 Our test tubes were slightly larger than the hole.
-To fix this we used a Dremel with a sand paper attachment to carefully sand inside the holes making them slightly larger so that the test tube fits snug.
+To fix this, we used a Dremel with a sandpaper attachment to carefully sand inside the holes, making them a little bit larger so that the test tubes fit snugly.

-- Attach the board that doesn’t have the holes to the back of each board with the holes.
+- Attach the board that doesn’t have the holes to the back of each top piece with the holes.
 This will be the part that is mounted to the wall.
 You’ll use 2″ screws to secure the board with the holes to the one without.

-- Sand one more time to smooth out any nicks and wipe down with a damp cloth.
+- Sand once more to smooth out any nicks and wipe them down with a damp cloth.

 - Paint or stain with your desired finish.

 - Attach to the wall.
-Use wall anchors if not going into a beam.
-Tip: if you prefer the screw heads not to show, before anchoring it to the wall, drill a hole the same size as the screw head and mount to the wall.
-Use wood patch to fill in the hole, sand and paint.
+Use wall anchors if not going into a wall stud.
+Tip: if you prefer the screw heads not to show, before anchoring it to the wall, drill a hole the same size as the screw head and mount it to the wall.
+Use a wood patch to fill in the hole, sand, and paint.

 NOTE: